DWoyda/cookiecutter-ml-template/README.md

 # Cookiecutter ML Project Template

-A cookiecutter template for structuring Machine Learning projects with a modular and scalable architecture.
-Designed to streamline the development of data science pipelines – from raw data to production-ready code.
+A simplified and lightweight cookiecutter template for structuring Machine Learning projects designed specifically for **solo data scientists** and small projects.

+This template was built as a **lean alternative** to the official [cookiecutter-data-science](https://cookiecutter-data-science.drivendata.org/) structure, which, while powerful, is often unnecessarily complex for individual or experimental work.

+The goal is to provide a **clear, minimal, and practical structure** that supports the full ML workflow, from raw data, through preprocessing and model training, to deployment or simple app demos without overwhelming architecture or unused layers.

 ---